 If your limited resources were not bad enough, your even more limited ability to carry them is even worse.
 Your carrying capacity is limited by both weight and volume.
-Therefore, you will not be able to carry all the weapons and items you would ideally wish to at any one time.
+Therefore, you will not be able to carry all the weapons and items you would ideally wish to carry all at once.
 Again, hard decisions will have to be made as to what will be your EDC - Every Day Carry.

-This is made all the more nerve wracking by the complete absence of 'safe spaces’ in System Shock 2.
+This is made all the more nerve-wracking by the (almost) complete absence of 'safe spaces’ in System Shock 2.
 The best you can hope for are places that are slightly less dangerous than others.

 Enemies would still occasionally enter to investigate, forcing me to fight when I was least prepared to do so.
 This feeling of insecurity, of never feeling safe, helps to make the game a persistently frightening experience, even on successive playthroughs.

 System Shock 2 can be purchased from both Steam and GoG.com at a very reasonable price.
-NB – there are a number of mods available that can be added to bring its visuals up to date.
+NB – there are several mods available that can be added to bring its visuals up to date.